blackvibe/harvicode/apps/kilocode-docs/docs/basic-usage/autocomplete.md

 # Autocomplete

-Kilo Code's autocomplete feature provides intelligent code suggestions and completions while you're typing, helping you write code faster and more efficiently.
+Harvi Code's autocomplete feature provides intelligent code suggestions and completions while you're typing, helping you write code faster and more efficiently.
 It offers both automatic and manual triggering options.

 ## How Autocomplete Works